');

 About Riverdale, UT

-Riverdale is a small community in Utah with a population of 9,294 residents.
-The median household income is $64,496 per year, which is near the national average.
-The median age in Riverdale is 31.3 years.
+Riverdale is a small town located in Utah with a population of 9,294 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $64,496 per year, which is 14% below the national median of $75,149.
+The median age of 31.3 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in Riverdale, UT